-Gene Wilder and Gilda Radner: A love story
+Gilda Radner and Gene Wilder: A love story

 When Radner had to miss a planned flight and vacation with Wilder to care for the dog she'd bought during one of their breakups, she told him to go without her.
 That she'd be "fine."

-"That's what I was waiting for for two-and-a-half years," he told King.
+"That's what I was waiting for for 2½ years," he told King.

-Radner and Wilder were married for about two years when she was diagnosed with Stage IV ovarian cancer.
+Radner and Wilder were married for about two years when she was diagnosed with Stage 4 ovarian cancer.

 Wilder remained hopeful until about three weeks before she died.